 6. Reinstall Counter-Strike: Global Offensive

 If this didn’t help either, try to conduct a fresh installation of CS:GO.
-From your Steam Library, right click CS:GO and then go to the Manage —> Uninstall.
+From your Steam Library, right-click CS:GO and then go to Manage —> Uninstall.

 When this is done, ask Steam to install it again by hitting the big blue “Install” button.